yuzu-emu-mirror/yuzu-games-wiki/CONTRIBUTING.md

 ### Game Screenshots
 The screenshots for the game are located in `/<Game Name>/screenshots/` (See: [Screenshots](#screenshots)).
 Screenshots **must** have a resolution of `1280x720`.

-Additionally, if a game has a game compatability rating of Bad or higher, **you must include at least 3 screenshots**, otherwise 1 screenshot is acceptable.
+Additionally, if a game has a rating of 3 or higher, **you must include at least 3 screenshots**, otherwise 1 screenshot is acceptable.
 The names of the screenshots don't matter.

+### Savefiles
+#### Save Metadata
+The metadata for a save is located at `/<Game Name>/savefiles/<Save Name>.dat`.
+This is info about the save.
+The DAT values (See: [TOML](#toml)) are:
+- `title` (String): The location of the save ingame.
+- `description` (String): A brief explanation about the save.
+- `author` (String): Your forum account name, if you have one.
+If you don't, don't include this line.
+- `title_id` (String): Title ID of the game.

+#### Save Data
+The save data is located at `/<Game Name>/savefiles/<Save Name>.zip` (See: [yuzu Version](#yuzu-version)).
+To make a ZIP file, the process is:
+- Make sure the game is in your yuzu game directory.
+- Right click on the game and click `Open Save Data Location`.
+This should open a window prompting you to select the user.
+- After selecting the user, you will be taken to the folder in which the save data is stored.
+- Compress the files within the folder into a ZIP.

 ## Wiki
 The wiki contains info about specific game problems, and can be modified by anyone.
 They use [Markdown](https://guides.github.com/features/mastering-markdown/) formatting.